-Exit Level Outcomes defined below are stated generically and may be assessed in various engineering disciplinary or cross-disciplinary contexts in a provider-based or
+Exit Level Outcomes defined below are stated generically and may be assessed in various engineering disciplinary or cross-disciplinary contexts in a provider-based or simulated practice environment.
+Words and phrases having specific meaning are defined in this document or in the ECSA document E-01-P. Notes:

-Notes: